 - defined as patients who remain functionally active for over 15 years

-As is evident from this list, there is overlap, and in some cases patients can drift from one pattern to another.
+As is evident from this list, there is overlap, and in some cases, patients can drift from one pattern to another.

-Each lesion goes through three pathological stages
+Each lesion goes through three pathological stages:

 early acute stage (active plaques)

-- active myelin break down
+- active myelin breakdown

 - plaques appear pink and swollen

-- plaques become paler in colour ("chalky")
+- plaques become paler in color ("chalky")

 - abundant macrophages

-chronic stage (inactive plaques / gliosis)
+chronic stage (inactive plaques/gliosis)